 The Division of Mathematics and Sciences believes that an understanding of mathematics and the sciences is an indispensable part of a sound education.
 Coursework in the Division provides students with instruction that addresses fundamental issues in the broad range of scientific inquiry.
 The Division seeks to instill in students an appreciation of critical thinking as well as knowledge of specific subjects.
 Students who decide to major in one of the disciplines of the Division undertake specialized study and research in their selected fields.

 The Division offers majors in Biology, Chemistry, and Mathematics.
-The major in Biology includes three options: General Biology, Pre-Professional, and Biology with Teacher Certification (Grades 8-12).
-The major in Mathematics includes three options: Mathematics/Applied (Pre-Engineering), Pure Mathematics, and Mathematics with Teacher Certification (Grades 8-12).
+The major in Biology includes three options: General Biology, Pre-Professional, and Biology with specialization in Biology education.
+The major in Mathematics includes three options: Mathematics/Applied (Pre-Engineering), Pure Mathematics, and Mathematics with specialization in Mathematics Education.
 The major in Mathematics leads to a Bachelor of Arts degree; each of the others leads to a Bachelor of Science degree.
 Minors are offered in Biology, Chemistry, Mathematics, and Physics.

 The mission of the Division of Mathematics and Sciences is to: (1) Provide quality undergraduate education in Biology, Chemistry, Mathematics, Pre-Engineering, and Mathematics and Biology Education to produce graduates who are well prepared to practice in their fields of study and/or to pursue advanced education; (2) Support the University’s Liberal Studies Education by offering Liberal Studies courses in the areas of mathematics, biology, chemistry, physical science and physics; and (3) Support the curricular needs of the academic units such as Business Administration, Computer Science, Nursing, and Education by offering service courses in the areas of mathematics and science.